Arctic blast bringing coldest air of season to eastern U.S. through Tuesday

 More snow could be in the cards across a broader swath of the Northeast.
 The upcoming weather pattern for the remainder of January, while uncertain, favors an active continuation of winter that could brew more snowstorms and wintry weather in the East.
 One atmospheric scientist, Judah Cohen, is calling it “the most active midwinter pattern in the Eastern U.S. since 2014 [and] 2015,” when Boston measured more than 80 inches of snow in a three-week span and tallied 110.6 inches for the season.

 January 2022 has already gotten off to an impressive start with regard to snow.
-Washington picked up 6.9 inches of snow last Monday and another 2.7 during the predawn hours last Friday, totaling 9.6 inches over the course of five days.
+Washington picked up 6.9 inches of snow on Jan.
+3 and another 2.7 during the predawn hours Friday, totaling 9.6 inches over the course of five days.
 The seasonal average is about 14 inches, meaning the nation’s capital recorded most of an entire season’s worth of snowfall in a week.
-Last Friday featured an overperforming system delivered a surprise 8 inches to New York City.
+Friday featured an overperforming system that delivered a surprise eight inches to New York City.